 Blossom Hydel Park with its meticulously planned garden, blooming flowerbeds and beautiful surroundings is a popular hangout for nature lovers and families with kids.
 You can enjoy activities in Munnar like Cycling, boating and roller skating as well as Hammocks& meditation caves.

-Mattupetty Dam is a travellers delight where you can get to do some speed boating at an almost perfect place, calm waters surrounded by green hills.
+Mattupetty Dam is a travelers delight where you can get to do some speed boating at an almost perfect place, calm waters surrounded by green hills.
 This is a perfect place in Kerala for a family outing with kids.
+The Mattupetty Dam is surrounded by woods and has a small stream that makes for a picture-perfect location for many couples who come for honeymoon packages in Munnar.

 Situated 13 km away from Munnar, at a height of 1,700m, is an arch-shaped dam named as Mattupetty dam.
 It has still waters and reflects the entire tea plantations and gardens around.
 It is also an ideal location for speed boating and other water sports.
 The dam was built to conserve water and also generate power.
 It plays a pivotal role in supplying power across the valley and also provides a lifeline for the wildlife.
 The dam is nestled in between a Shola forest, which attracts many trekkers.
 Tourists have the option to lose themselves in the peaceful serenity of the waters.